pivotal/workstation-setup/README.md

 ## Customizing

-If you'd like to customize this project for your own use:
+If you'd like to customize this project for a project's use:

 - Fork the project
 - Edit `./scripts/setup.sh` to your liking